2019 Instructional & Administrative Staff

 Lauren is an endorser of Marimba One and Innovative Percussion.

-BEN G. WILLIAMS • BATTERY COORDINATOR
+BEN G. WILLIAMS • SNARE TECHNICIAN//BATTERY

 From Birmingham, Alabama, Ben G. Williams is currently finishing up his BA in Music Education from Jacksonville State University.
 He first joined the Chattanooga Independent team for the 2017 season as a snare technician and is now serving as the batterie coordinator.